-- A. Units arriving at Fort Knox for training must contact EMD for guidance on waste disposal. - B. Universal waste accumulation: \leq one year, no quantity limits. - C. Hazardous waste accumulation: ≤ 55 gallons/SAA, no time limits. - D. Acute hazardous waste accumulation: \leq one quart liquid, or 1kg solid, no time limits.
+- Units arriving at Fort Knox for training must contact EMD HWCU for guidance on waste disposal. - Universal waste accumulation: ≤ one year, no quantity limits. - Hazardous waste accumulation: as much as 55 gallons of non-acute and or either/ 1 qt liquid or 1kg solid acute per SAA, no time limits.

-For guidance see Appendix E or contact EMD at 502-624-3692/6598/8379
+Hazardous Waste Classification Unit 502-624-3692/6598/8379